Lindsay Holly, Ph.D.Marquette University

 At the graduate level, Dr. Holly teaches PSYC 8301-Psychological Assessment 1 and PSYC 8965-Advanced Practicum in Clinical Psychology.
 At the undergraduate level, she teaches PSYC 3401-Abnormal Psychology.

-Although there have been many advances in the development and implementation of evidence-based interventions, the most effective treatments for youth mental health disorders are not effective all the time, are not available to all the youth in need of them, and do not address issues of diversity.
-Dr. Holly’s research aims to study and improve evidence-based interventions for all youth and families, particularly those from traditionally underserved backgrounds (e.g., minority, low-income).
+Although there have been many advances in the development and implementation of evidence-based interventions, the most effective treatments for youth mental health disorders are not effective all the time, are not accessible by all the youth in need of them, and do not address issues of diversity.
+Dr. Holly’s research aims to study and improve evidence-based interventions for all youth and families, particularly those from traditionally underserved backgrounds (e.g., racial/ethnic minority, low-income).
 More specifically, Dr. Holly’s work 1) identifies family level risk factors and resilience resources that may be leveraged to enhance child and family response to interventions; 2) evaluates evidence-based interventions for relevance to and efficacy with minority youth; and 3) re-designs evidence-based interventions for dissemination and implementation.

 (* = Student/mentee co-author)